chrishenn/unattend/readme.md

 # (bash) package a bootable iso image, including scripts and configs from the local repo
 ./iso.sh pkg

+# disable secure boot on the target system
 # boot from iso
 # NOTE: this will wipe drive 0.
 I suggest removing all disks other than the one you intend to install windows onto
 # NOTE: windows installs the bootloader onto a random non-target-os drive.
 Recommended to remove other disks anyway